 - Posting false information or impersonating someone online

-Incidents of harassment often take one of the following forms:
+Examples of cyber harassment often take one of the following forms:

 We recommend exploring this resource from the Online Harassment Field Manual for an in-depth look into the different terms and crimes associated with cyber harassment.

 Cyber harassment cases unfortunately often involve specific groups of people over others, namely women and people of color.
 In one study from the Pew Research Center, 50% of American women polled reported experiencing online harassment, compared to 30% of men.
 Additionally, 54% of all those who reported experiencing cyber harassment identified as Black, despite the fact that the Black community constitutes only 13.4% of the total American population.
 Hispanic persons have also indicated higher levels of harassment as compared to white persons.

 What Can I Do If I Am Being Harassed Online?

 Identify, document, and report incidents of harassment.
 First things first: what specific actions are you considering to be harassment?
 Is it repeated and severe?
 This step is important when it comes to reporting online harassment; companies or courts will need to know exactly what behavior has occurred and its effect on you.
 Next, start keeping track of every instance of abuse.

 Luckily, digital media often leaves an overt trail of evidence.
 Posts are public, messages can be saved, and anything can be screenshotted.
 While your instinct emotionally could be to delete and ignore offending content, keeping records of the abuse will be key when attempting to get content taken down by social platform companies or if you choose to go to court.